spjtcoi/PRS2024/modules/Day3a.docx.md

 We will assess the predictive utility of 4 scores:

 **ANCESTRY-MATCHED**
-1. EUR base - EUR target: Utilise European summary statistics as the base data and individual-level genotyped data from Europeans as the target dataset.
+1. EUR base - EUR target: Utilise European summary statistics as the training data and individual-level genotyped data from Europeans as the target dataset.
-2. AFR base - AFR target: Utilise African summary statistics as the base data and individual-level genotyped data from Africans as the target dataset.
+2. AFR base - AFR target: Utilise African summary statistics as the training data and individual-level genotyped data from Africans as the target dataset.

 **ANCESTRY-UNMATCHED**
-1. EUR base - AFR target: Utilise European summary statistics as the base data and individual-level genotyped data from Africans as the target dataset.
+1. EUR base - AFR target: Utilise European summary statistics as the training data and individual-level genotyped data from Africans as the target dataset.
-2. AFR base - EUR target: Utilise African summary statistics as the base data and individual-level data from genotyped European as the target dataset.
+2. AFR base - EUR target: Utilise African summary statistics as the training data and individual-level data from genotyped European as the target dataset.

 Please note that the sample sizes of the individual-level target data are as follows:
 Europeans (n = 500) and Africans (n = 650).